-ExploreZone is an interactive science “museum” exhibit built by high school students to demonstrate physical science and life science principles.
+ExploreZone is an incredible, interactive science “museum” exhibit built by high school students to demonstrate physical science and life science principles.
 Working in teams, high school chemistry, physics, biotechnology, and anatomy and physiology students rediscover the joy of learning science while researching and developing museum type exhibits that include an instructional component incorporating exciting demonstrations and hands-on opportunities.

 The goal of ExploreZone is to nurture curiosity about God’s marvelous creation and celebrate the fact that He has given us minds to understand it, as we stimulate enthusiasm about science in students of all ages.
 The enthusiasm for knowledge and communication skills the high school students develop through this project will be invaluable to them throughout their personal and professional lives.